 I have just received copies of THE PUFFIN BOOK OF GHOSTS AND GHOULS in which my story SPRING-HEELED JACK appears.
 I wrote this story about 30years ago and it’s been published many times since.
 I love the illustration by Nick Harris, which accompanies my story.
 ISBN : 978-0-241-35302-8

-Next Spring my book ‘PRIVATE-KEEP OUT!’ is published as a PENGUIN VINTAGE CHILDREN’S CLASSIC.This book was first published in 1978 by Heinemann.
+My book ‘PRIVATE-KEEP OUT!’ is now published as a PENGUIN VINTAGE CHILDREN’S CLASSIC.This book was first published in 1978 by Heinemann.
 I wanted to capture the spirit and humour of the place where I grew up as a child.
 This book has been called ‘The funniest children’s book ever written’ by Lucy Mangan, a Guardian columnist.

 All material on this blog is original and copyright.
 However, should you wish to use any of it, please just get in touch….email@example.com